 - When doing source and meter testing, make sure you understand how and when to take a reference.

 - Note that the standards usually require testing at 1300 nm on multimode fiber.
 This is to try and identify sharp bends which could cause later breakage.
 This may not show up at 850 nm, but may show up at 1300 nm.
 This has particular relevance to MPO connectors, since some MPO specific test equipment only tests one wavelength.

 Surprisingly, Ethernet fiber systems typically have very tight optical loss budgets, which are a challenge to test.
 A lot of test equipment isn’t really good enough, so beware of:

 Unstable light sources.
 When you nudge a connector on a source, or just reconnect it, best practice is that the connected power should typically not change by more than about 0.1 dB.
 Worse than this will cause problems.

-Power meter detector types: InGaAs detectors at 850 nm are extremely wavelength sensitive, and will show excessive drift with an otherwise stable source.
-Silicon detectors are best for 850 nm only, or Germanium detectors for 850 / 1300 nm.
+Power meter detector types: Silicon detectors are best for 850 nm only, InGaAs detectors are best for for 850 - 1625 nm.